Kamboi: Etymology

 Thus, the 15th-century records refer to this town as Kamboi.

 Tourism

 Jain tirtha

 The Kamboi town has an old Jain tirtha (pilgrim place) at its centre.
 The moolnayak of this temple is a 2.5 ft white-coloured idol of Bhagawan Manamohan Parshvanath in the Padmasana posture.
 The idol dates back to King Samprati’s period (224 – 215 BCE).
 Other idols in the temple have inscriptions dating back to the 16th century.

 The temple was renovated in 2003.

 There is also an old temple to Siyojmata, a goddess of the town.

 Land-locked trade port

 Recent archaeological excavations have discovered that even though land-locked now, the Kamboi and Kambay had been once well known sea ports on the western coast of Gujarat.
 Similarly also, there was a port named Gandhar in Taluka Bhroach (ancient Bharukachcha) contiguous to Narbada.
+This information furnished is not related to Kamboi of Chanasma taluka but it looks like the Kamboi of Jambusar taluka of bharuch district.